30-Minute Sweet Potato Black Bean Chili

 Instructions

-- Add maple syrup, hot sauce and beans to the pot.
-Bring to a simmer and cook uncovered another 10 minutes or so to blend the flavors.
-If you like your chili more soupy, add more stock or water.
+- Add the black beans and sour cream to the pot and stir well.
+Cook another 5 minutes to blend the flavors.
+If you like a thicker chili, remove about a cup of the chili and puree in a blender (or use an immersion blender).
 Taste for seasoning and add more salt or hot sauce to taste.

 I had this at a staff potluck last week and it was fabulous.
 I’m making it for my family on Christmas Eve.
 Scott pointed me in the right direction for the recipe.
 Thank you for your great web site!